emredundar/emredundar.github.io/_posts/2018-03-02-powershell-check-file-size.md

 subtitle: Personal Wikipedia
 ---

-A script I run generates a file as an output, but I could not know if the process is successfull or not.
-That's why I need this simple file size check script.
+A script I run generates a file as an output, but I could not know if the process is successful or not.
+That's why I need this simple "file size check" script.

 {% highlight powershell linenos %}
 $file = "C:\temp\test\test-file.zip"  # path of the file to check